 Recognizing the symptoms and effects of a disease like dementia can be difficult.
 When the symptoms begin your loved one may try to avoid a diagnosis, which results in a delay in proper treatment and can lead to very dangerous risks to your loved one’s health and safety.
-Unfortunately, it is not unusual for a parent to hide dementia symptoms.
+Unfortunately, it is not unusual for a parent to start hiding dementia symptoms.
 If you see signs your loved one’s memory is slipping, there are many detection tools and tips that will help you alert you to encourage your loved one to seek a proper diagnosis and care for their symptoms.

 The first question you must ask is, “How do you recognize the signs your parent might be hiding dementia symptoms?”
 Below are some helpful tips to help detect if your parent is hiding early stages of dementia: